 Penetrating sealers breach deep into the layer of the concrete and chemically fuse underneath the surface from within the porous medium.
-A Penetrating sealer does not leave behind a noticeable layer coating nor change the surface appearance.
-Usually, the protection is invisible, and the products used allow moisture to escape.
+The sealer doesn’t leave behind a noticeable layer coating nor changes the surface appearance.
+The protection is invisible and will allow moisture to escape.
 The sealer prevents cracking, spalling, staining, water intrusion, dusting, road salts, pitting, oil stains, mold and mildew, and efflorescence.

 Benefits of Penetrating Concrete Sealer